EXHIBITIONS

 November 1- December 14, 2024

-Remembering Ghosts, the culminating exhibition for APL’s 2024 Artists-in-Residence cohort, features work by Ayanah Moor, Candace Hunter, and Johnaé Strong.
+Remembering Ghosts, the culminating exhibition for APL’s 2024 Artists-in-Residence cohort, featured work by Ayanah Moor, Candace Hunter, and Johnaé Strong.
 This exhibition critically examines the intersections of history, memory, and identity as the artists navigate the residual traces of the past within the present.
 Through diverse media and conceptual lenses, the works presented in this exhibition explore the complexities of historical erasure, resilience, and the spectral influence of collective and personal memory.
 By engaging the ethereal, Remembering Ghosts asks viewers to consider how past narratives continue to influence modern society.
 It encourages contemplation on acts of reclamation and memory to reimagine futures.

 In partnership with the Center for the Study of Race, Politics & Culture, Arts + Public Life supports individual artists through the Artists-in-Residence program by advancing the opportunities available to underrepresented artists in the Chicago and national arts scenes.
 The ten-month paid residency program provides space, materials, and stipends, eliminating barriers to participation.
 During this program, artists have access to rehearsal, performance, and exhibition space at the Arts Incubator in Washington Park and access to the academic and research resources of the University.